-Permitted Uses and Prohibited Uses in the Wetlands Conservation District are specified in Section 501.
-Conditional Uses in the Wetlands Conservation District are provided for as specified in Section 501.
-3/10/2009
+Permitted uses and prohibited uses in the Wetlands Conservation District are specified in Section 501.
+Conditional uses in the Wetlands Conservation District are provided for as specified in Section 501.
+The Wetlands Conservation District imposes requirements and restrictions in addition to those of the zoning districts within which the lot is located as defined by the Zoning Map in Section 201.1.
+3/10/2009, 3/10/2020